ZiRO-Bot/Z3R0/README.md

 - [**Improved**] Prefixes now separated to custom and built-in/default (bot mention and `>` by default)
 - [**Changed**] Split greeting, now its possible to have farewell and welcome message in separate channel
 - [**Improved**] `>command disable` and `>command enable` will now try to disable/enable built-in command by default if you're a guild moderator
+- [**Improved**] Changed POSIX-style flags `--channel #channel-mention` to Discord-style flags `channel: #channel-mention`, following dpy v2.0 flag behaviour

 ### Overhaul Plan

-- ~~Integrate user-made commands into help commands.~~
+- ~~Integrate user-made commands into help commands~~
+- ~~Add flags ('--something', also waiting for Dpy `v2.0`)~~
+   - Replace more POSIX-style flags with Discord-style flags
+   - Use flags from Dpy `v2.0` when it released
-    - Add user-made/built-in priority to help command
+   - Filter to show/hide user-made command for help commands using flags
 - Complete moderation command rewrite.
 (Currently only ban is fully implemented)
 - Migration tool, migrate from old database "layout" to newer "layout"
 - i18n (If possible)